magento/knowledge-base/src/faq/general/adobe-commerce-eos-policy-faq.md

 There are several ways you significantly benefit from staying current on your Adobe Commerce software:

 * In addition to keeping your platform up-to-date with the latest security protections including PCI-compliance, upgrading to a supported version can bring improvements in performance and scalability, giving you access to the latest innovations.
 * Adobe Commerce 2.4.4, coming April 12, 2022, marks a new step forward in commerce capabilities, performance, and protection.
 It sets the foundation for the next several years of Adobe innovation help with commerce business resiliency.
-Built on the newest version of PHP 8.1, the latest version enables customers to future-proof their digital commerce businesses with:
+Built on the newest version of PHP 8.1, the latest version enables merchants to future-proof their digital commerce businesses with:
     * Faster access to innovative features delivered as SaaS services, such as Product Recommendations, Pay Services, and Live Search
     * Easier, more cost-effective maintenance and upgrades
     * Continued flexibility to customize and meet unique business needs